pimcore/pimcore/docs/dev/00_Start/_index.md

 In Pimcore platform is a number of areas which you have to know before you start creating projects.
 If you would like to start fast this is the most efficiently  way.

-You start with step by step [installation](!Start/Installation) and [configuration](!Start/Configuration) process.
+You start with step by step [installation and configuration](!Start/Installation) process.
-Next, you determine about Pimcore architecture (directories structure, which area is editable etc.).
+Next, you determine about Pimcore architecture (directories structure, which area is editable ...).
 Finally, you'll discover Documents, Objects, Assets and learn something about extensions development.

 [Let's start!](!Start/Installation)